Joel 2:1-2, 12-17

 No time to rejoice for those who walk among noise and deny the voice

 [from Ash Wednesday by T.S.
-Eliot]
+Eliot]fast for silence

 fast together with walkers in darkness